autopaideia/flextype/README.md

 ## Features

 * Simple syntax for scaling at different amounts for different widths
-* Define your scaling logic in CSS, allowing you to:
+* Define your scaling ratios in CSS, allowing you to:
   * easily override within media queries
   * leverage whatever CSS-preprocessor variables you might be using for your site's layout and typography
 * No dependencies